Scrayil/AsteOnline/README.md

 ### Javascript
 Here the entire website is made of a single page that sends and receives data asynchronously to and from the server.
-Once the date is received, the page gets updated, there are no reloads, everything is managed by the client.
+Once the data is received, the page gets updated, there are no reloads and everything is managed by the client.
 The page content is rendered, generated and updated with:
 - Javascript